Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Sketch of proof for fermionic selection rules

-so that the non-local order parameter vanishes in the fermionic symmetric phases characterized by a set of angles different from $(\mu,\mu')$.
+so that the nonlocal order parameter vanishes in the fermionic symmetric phases characterized by angles different from $(\mu,\mu')$.
 These selection rules support the conclusions reached using bosonic selection rules and local order parameters for bosonic symmetry breaking.
-For instance, a non-local order parameter for Class 2 $(\mu,\mu')=(0,\pi)$ should have $\oL,\oR$ chosen to be even under fermion parity and odd under translation, as mentioned also in the main text.
+For instance, a nonlocal order parameter for Class 2 $(\mu,\mu')=(0,\pi)$ should have $\oL,\oR$ chosen to be even under fermion parity and odd under translation, as described also in the main text.